 Next, place 40 micrometer cell strainers on new 50 milliliter tubes, making sure to prepare a separate tube and strainer setup for the control and experimental cells [1].
 Apply each cell suspension onto the respective strainer, and collect the flow through [2].

-Talent places cell strainers on 50 mL tubes.
+Talent places cell strainers on 50 mL tubes. (cell room)

-Talent applies the cell suspensions onto the strainers.
+Talent applies the cell suspensions onto the strainers. (cell room)

 Centrifuge the flow-through at 300 x g and at 4 degrees Celsius for 5 minutes [1].
 Discard the supernatant and re-suspend the cells with 0.2 – 1.0 milliliters of PBS [2], and transfer each cell suspension into a separate 5 milliliter tube for flow cytometry [3].